aerni/statamic-livewire-forms/README.md

 ];
 ```

+### Default form views

+The default form views are styled with [Tailwind CSS](https://tailwindcss.com/).
+If you want to use the default styling, you need a working Tailwind setup with the [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) plugin.

+### Publish form views

-Publish the form views to customize the styling to your liking (optional):
+You can also publish the form views to make the markup and styling your own:

 ```bash
 # Publish the Antlers views